Adiiks/microservices-school/README.md

 - creating new course
 - checking if course exists based on ID
+- getting list of courses based on list of IDs
 ## Lesson Service

 Service for managing lessons.
 Service offers following features:

 - creating new lesson
 - opening registration for lesson
+- getting list of registrations (pagination)
 ## Docker Compose

 Docker compose file for running services.
 Currently only contains Configserver, Eureka server, MySQL and Keycloak.